react-cosmos/react-cosmos/README.md

 _\*DX stands for Developer Experience, the counterpart of UX in building a product, system or service._

+Read the story of React Cosmos: [Fighting for Component Independence.](https://medium.com/@skidding/fighting-for-component-independence-2a762ee53272)

 ## Requirements

 - [x] Node >=5 and npm >=3.
 Older versions might work but aren't guaranteed.